-- Several student continually remark out loud to other students during class that a student with dyslexia is retarded or deaf and dumb and does not belong in the class; as a result, the harassed student has difficulty doing work in class and her grades decline. - A student repeatedly places classroom furniture or other objects in the path of classmates who use wheelchairs, impeding the classmates' ability to enter the classroom. - 3.
-A teacher subjects a student to inappropriate physical restraint because of conduct related to his disability, with the result that the student tries to avoid school through increased absences. - 4.
-A school administrator repeatedly denies a student with a disability access to lunch, field trips, assemblies and extracurricular activities as punishment for taking time off from school for required services related to the student's disability. - 5.
-A teacher repeatedly belittles and criticizes a student with a disability using accommodations in class, with the result that the student is so discouraged that she has great difficulty performing in class and learning.

-6. Students continually taunt or belittle a student with mental retardation by mocking and intimidating him so he does not participate in class.

-Contact the School District's Section 504/ADA Coordinator, Panama, OK 74951, (918) facsimile (918) for further information concerning disability harassment or to initiate a complaint under the School District's Grievance Procedures for Filing, Processing and Resolving Alleged Discrimination Complaints.
+Several students continually remark out loud to other students during class that a student with dyslexia is retarded or deaf and dumb and does not belong in the class; as a result, the harassed student has difficulty doing work in class and his/her grades decline.

+- 2. A student repeatedly places classroom furniture or other objects in the path of classmates who use wheelchairs, impeding the classmate's ability to enter the classroom. - 3.
+A teacher subjects a student to inappropriate physical restrain because of conduct related to his disability, with the result that the student tries to avoid school through increased absences. - 4.
+A school administrator repeatedly denies a student with a disability access to lunch, field trips, assemblies, and extracurricular activities as punishment for taking time off from school for required services related to the student's disability. - 5.
+A teacher repeatedly belittles and criticizes a student with a disability for using accommodations in class, with the result that the student is so discouraged that he/she has great difficulty performing in class and learning. - 6.
+Students continually taunt or belittle a student with mental retardation by mocking and intimidating him/her, so he/she does not participate in class.
+Contact the School District's Section 504/ADA Coordinator for furth information concerning disability harassment or to initiate a complaint under the School District's Grievance Procedures for Filling, Processing, and Resolving Alleged Discrimination Complaints.
 Students and their parents can obtain a copy of the Grievance Procedures from their school principal or the superintendent.